ireneorichie/docs/serving/accessing-logs.md

 [Learn more about Kibana](https://www.elastic.co/guide/en/kibana/current/index.html).

-#### Viewing log files for Knative resources
+#### Querying log files for Knative resources

 You can use the 'Discover' page of Kibana to view the log files of your [Knative resources](https://github.com/knative/serving/blob/master/docs/spec/overview.md#service).

-Using either of the `logstash-*` or `zipkin*` index patterns, you can locate events by:
+You can locate events in your log file by either:

  * Using the list of **Available Fields**.
 You click **Add** to select and view those fields.
  * Running a search query.
 First obtain the name of the resource by using the `kubectl get` command, and then run a query in the `Discover` page.

-Knative resources that you can view:
+You can query and view the following Knative resources:

 * [`Configuration`](https://github.com/knative/serving/blob/master/docs/spec/spec.md#configuration)
   resources: `kubernetes.labels.serving_knative_dev\/configuration: [RESOURCE_NAME]`